HomeGlossary › Buchu or Agathosma

 The key compound is diosphenol (also called buchu camphor), alongside isomenthone, limonene, and notably p-menthan-8-thiol-3-one — a sulfur-containing compound responsible for the catty-blackcurrant character.
 This thiol is chemically related to the sulfur compounds in blackcurrant bud.

-In perfumery, buchu is a niche material prized for its complexity.
-The combination of mint, camphor, and catty-sulfur in a single natural oil is unusual.
+In perfumery, buchu is a niche material known for complexity.
+The combinati on of mint, camph or, and catty-sulfur in a single natural oil is unusual.
 It functions in herbal, fynbos-themed, and green compositions.
 Some perfumers use it as a natural alternative to blackcurrant bud absolute.

 Buchu has deep roots in Khoisan traditional medicine — used as an antiseptic and diuretic for centuries before Dutch colonists adopted it.
 The leaves were mixed with sheep fat to create a body lotion called 'buchu vinegar.'